NapoleonWils0n/kodi-playercorefactory/macosx/README.md

 	sudo cp ffplay ffmpeg probe /usr/local

 enter your admin password at the prompt

+#### if you cannot install binaries to /usr/local on mac osx El Capitan, here's a fix

+create a folder called bin in your home folder, /Users/your-username/bin copy the ffmpeg, ffprobe and ffplay in to the bin folder

+then edit your ~/.bash_profile, for example with nano

+nano ~/.bash_profile

+and add the code below to your ~/.bash_profile, which will add any binaries in ~/bin to your bash path

+	if [ -d "$HOME/bin" ] ; then
+	        PATH="$HOME/bin:$PATH"
+	fi

+Then source your ~/.bash_profile

+	. ~/.bash_profile

 ###  download the kodi-playercorefactory repo with git